Skip to main content

 • CLI verified: secrets set, secrets import-codex, secrets import-claude-code, runtime auth subject, runtime auth lease, runtime auth accounts, mcp auth, and mcp oauth surfaces exist.

-• Daemon live tested: yes for generic MCP OAuth account login/refresh/logout with scripts/e2e/mcp_oauth_protocol_true_binary.sh; bearer MCP secret-store behavior is covered by scripts/e2e/mcp_secret_store_true_binary.sh; OAuth-backed MCP tool/resource use is not exposed yet.
+• Daemon live tested: yes for generic MCP OAuth account login/refresh/logout with scripts/e2e/mcp_oauth_protocol_true_binary.sh; bearer MCP secret-store behavior is covered by scripts/e2e/mcp_secret_store_true_binary.sh; scoped OAuth-backed MCP calls are additionally unit-validated at the client broker boundary.

-• Vendor manual secret-store check: GitHub explicit Docker MCP config was validated outside the local harness with evidence under /tmp/kheish-github-mcp-run.7lFCOV: the token stored as mcp.github.GITHUB_PERSONAL_ACCESS_TOKEN in Kheish, true daemon startup, OpenAI gpt-5.4, runtime source: "codex_config", and a real mcp__github__get_me tool call.
+• Vendor manual secret-store check: GitHub explicit Docker MCP config was validated outside the local harness with a temporary evidence directory: the token stored as mcp.github.GITHUB_PERSONAL_ACCESS_TOKEN in Kheish, true daemon startup, OpenAI gpt-5.4, runtime source: "codex_config", and a real mcp__github__get_me tool call.

 • Provider-specific tested: deterministic account-backend tests exist for OpenAI and Anthropic; validate live Codex/Claude account refresh on your production credential source before relying on it.